 Once the immediate crisis of a disaster has passed, a community’s long term recovery can take years.
 Rebuilding Together is committed to this recovery process, rebuilding neighborhoods and helping families return home.
 Low-income homeowners are among the most vulnerable and least able to repair or replace a damaged home.
-We need your help.
+They need your help, click here to donate in support of Rebuilding Together’s Disaster Recovery initiatives.

 If your home was damaged: